Out-of-Domain Robustness via Targeted Augmentations

 \tightparagraph{Data augmentations for OOD robustness.} Prior work has shown that \shelf augmentations designed for ID performance can improve OOD performance, but this effect is inconsistent across datasets \cite{gulrajani2020search,hendrycks2021many,wiles2021fine}.
-Other work has sought to design augmentations specifically for robustness \citep{puli2022nuisances,wang2022out}.
-Many augmentations are inspired by domain invariance and aim to randomize all domain-dependent features, including $\xcore$.
-For example, inter-domain MixUp interpolates inputs from different domains, possibly within the class~\cite{wang2020heterogeneous,xu2020adversarial,yan2020improve,yao2022improving}. \citet{ilse2021selecting} propose to select transformations which maximally confuse a domain classifier.
-Several works train generative models to transform images between domains by learning to modify all \domaindependent features~\cite{hoffman2018cycada,zhou2020learning,robey2021model}.
+Other work has sought to design augmentations specifically for robustness; these are often inspired by domain invariance and aim to randomize all \domaindependent features, including robust features $\xcore$ \cite{wang2020heterogeneous,xu2020adversarial,yan2020improve,yao2022improving}.
 In contrast, we preserve $\xcore$ in targeted augmentations.

 \tightparagraph{Analysis on data augmentations and domain generalization.} Existing work usually analyzes augmentations in the standard \iid~setting \citep{dao2019kernel,he2019data,chen2020group,lyle2020benefits}, where augmentations improve sample complexity and reduce variance.
 We instead analyze the effect of data augmentation on OOD performance.
 There is limited theoretical work in this setting: \citet{ilse2021selecting} use augmentations to simulate interventions on domains, and \citet{wang2022out} show that one can recover a causal model given a set of augmentations encoding the relevant invariances.
 These works are part of a broader thread of analysis which emphasizes robustness to \emph{worst-case} domain shifts; the aim is thus to recover models that only rely on causal features.
 In contrast, we seek to generalize to unseen domains \emph{on average}.
-Our analysis on generalization to a meta-distribution is related to work on metalearning \citep{chen2021generalization,jose2021information}; however, these analyses focus on adaptation to new tasks instead of \ood generalization.
+Our analysis is related to work on meta-learning \citep{chen2021generalization,jose2021information}; however, these analyses focus on adaptation to new tasks instead of \ood generalization.